 Because you are signing legal documents which become legally binding between you and the other parties, it is important to understand that while your real estate agent deals with these documents day in and day out and knows them intimately, they are not attorneys and as such, can not give you legal advice.
 When an agent takes their first real estate class and all the way through their careers, this point is hammered into their heads.
 It’s a delicate line they walk – they deal in legal paperwork all day long, but because they don’t have a license to practice law, they cannot interpret the meaning of the contracts and suggest the outcomes and legal ramifications.
 They cannot advise you how to proceed, only that you should consult an attorney.
 Sometimes, clients get a bit frustrated by this, as they know we have seen so much and have a ton of experience with the legal ramifications of these contracts, but for us to give that advice or guidance is against the law in and of itself.
 Most agents know an attorney or two, so if you have questions, ask them for a referral to a lawyer who specializes in real estate.
 We even have one that works for Kimberly Howell Properties as an agent – Shann Chaudhry – and we recommend him to many of our clients when they have questions about how the law affects their contractual obligations.

 Of course, whenever you sign a legal document, you should know what you’re signing.
 Ask questions.
 Read.
 Pay extra attention to sections in bold and (it goes without saying) always read the fine print.
-And when in doubt, stop the process and have an attorney review the documents.
+And when in doubt, stop the process and have Conveyancing Solicitors in Liverpool review the documents.
 Never sign something if you don’t know what it means for you.
 The legal side of real estate can be a bit scary, but it doesn’t have to be.
 Know what you’re signing and always seek to learn more about the process and what it means to you.

 image courtesy of Sam Howzit